Starpharma: Beaten Up By COVID-19 For No Reason

 ii) There is an indication that issues that could be problematic for the revolutionary nanoparticle technology's approval are in fact accepted by the FDA;

-iii) Starpharma has already licensed distribution in the US to ITF Pharma, with a deal involving $101 million milestone payments and royalties on product sold.
+iii) Starpharma has already licensed distribution in the US to ITF Pharma, with a deal involving $101 million milestone payments and royalties on products sold.
 This deal stands notwithstanding the delay.

 2) Lack of information about VivaGel BV and condom sales